 How To Have a Project Plan for your PMP® Exam Preparation

-If you are preparing for the Project Management Professional (PMP)® or Certified Associated in Project Management (CAPM)® exam, you need to have a study plan or in PM terms, a project plan.
-As an experienced project manager you know the value of a project plan.
-So practice what you preach in your PMP® exam preparation.
-Be a planner, and apply good project management in the process.
+If you are preparing for the PMP or CAPM exam, you need to have a study plan.
+As an experienced project manager, you know the value of a project plan.
+So practice what you preach as you prepare for the exam.
+Be a planner, and apply good project management best practices in the process.

-- Go through the training in no more than 2-4 months.
+- Go through your studies and training in no more than 2-4 months.
 Set a schedule, and stick to it.
-Review the appropriate section of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) with every topic in the training.
+Review the appropriate section of the PMBOK Guide with every topic in the training.

-- Purchase a PMP® exam preparation course and include it into your plan.
+- Purchase a PMP exam prep course and include it in your plan.
 Print out study aids that are part of the particular training module, especially if these cover topics that you find difficult.
 After finishing the course, take simulated exams.

 - Find out what your strengths and weaknesses are.
 This will make you a little sharper and alert for information as you continue the training.
-You can take another full PMP® or CAPM® exam simulation every 2-4 weeks, and adjust your study plan based on results.
+You can take another full PMP or CAPM exam simulation every 1-2 weeks, and adjust your study plan based on results.

-- In the last month leading to the exam, focus work with the simulations on your trouble areas by using the flash cards and other training materials.
+- In the last month leading to the exam, use a PMP Exam Simulator to identify your trouble areas by using flashcards and other training materials.
 Aim for 80-90% scores during your simulated tests as you get close to the actual exam.
 This will give you confidence that you are ready to pass, and if the scores are lower, will give you more impetus to work harder.

 - Read books, online materials, free templates, listen to podcasts, and any other materials that fit your learning style to see things from different angles and approaches.